-We happen to think we’re the experts in the field, because turning passionate city lovers into profitable tour businesses is what we do every day!
-So we thought we’d ask the tough questions, share some of our knowledge, and give you the chance to do a self-assessment to see if starting a tour company is right for you.
+Urban Adventures is one of the most established global tour businesses in the world; we have given more than one million people their Best.
+Day Ever since we started back in 2009.
+We are the experts in our field, because turning passionate city lovers into profitable tour businesses is what we do every day!
+The purpose of this article is to give you an idea of what it’s like to run your own tour business and to ask the tough questions, share some of our knowledge, and give you the chance to do a self-assessment to see if starting a tour company is right for you.

 If you answered yes to all of the above, then there’s a solid chance that the idea to start your own tour business is a good one.
 However!
 Like any life decision, there are a few things you need to consider beforehand to make sure it’s actually the right decision for you.

-Second, and almost the most important thing (sorry in advance, it’s kinda boring): before taking even one more step further, you’re going to want to contact your local government-run tourism body to understand what, if any, rules and requirements they have in place for you to operate a legal business in your city.
+The next most important thing you should do, before taking even one more step further, is to contact your local government-run tourism body to understand what, if any, rules and requirements they have in place for you to operate a legal business in your city.
 For most places, if you are doing a walking tour or tour using local transit, you will find there are very few restrictions to getting started legally.
 Some cities / provinces / countries do, however, have rules around guiding tourists and actually require the completion of a course.
 It’s best to have all of this information before you get too far down the line, as you don’t want to get knee deep before realising you’re not properly licensed…

 Okay, okay, enough of the boring stuff……………..